gravitational/teleport/rfd/00xx-kubernetes-access-cluster-discovery.md

 By default, the cluster creator and every member that shares his IAM role or federated user have immediate access to the cluster as `system:masters`.
 This rule is enforced by [AWS IAM authenticator][awsiamauthenticator] and cannot be seen or edited by manipulating `configmap/aws-auth`.

 If Teleport discovery shares the same IAM role as the cluster's creator, it immediately has full access to the cluster and no further action is necessary.
-This creates a limitation because EKS clusters must be created by users with the same IAM role as Teleport.
-If an EKS cluster is created by a different IAM role/federated user, Teleport does not have access to the cluster!
+This creates a limitation because EKS clusters must be created by users with the same IAM role as Teleport otherwise if an EKS cluster is created by a different IAM role/federated user, Teleport does not have access to that cluster!
 For security purposes, it is not recommended running Teleport with the user's role.

 If the Teleport agent is running with a different IAM role, it is required that its IAM role is mapped into a Kubernetes RBAC group.
 This can be configured by appending an extra entry into `configmap/aws-auth`.